bluething/cleancode/02 Meaningful Names/README.md

 What if this condition is wrong and get our program into trouble.
 Let say instead of 4, we need 5 there.
 How do you find this line of code?
 4 has no meaning, is only a number.
 How if we use 4 in some places in our code? how do we differentiate them?

+How about single letter names?
+Use only for local variables.
+The rule is _the length of a name should correspond to the size of its scope_.

 ##### Avoid Mental Mapping

 Clarity is the king!
 People reading our code don't need to translate our name into something their know.
 Writers and readers must have the same understanding.

 ##### How do we name a class